 prints unless he have some manly, thought-out ways

-of betterment to propose. one wearies easily, it
+of betterment to propose.
+One wearies easily, it

 must be confessed, of woful-warnings; one sighs